dendronhq/dendron-site/vault/dendron.faq.md

 Paid for features will be 100% optional and will not be necessary for any client side functionality in Dendron.

-### Why is Dendron built on top of VSCode?
+### Why is Dendron built on top of VS Code?

 As with all things, its a matter of tradeoffs.
 Dendron started its life as a standalone app (eg. think Obsidian) but I quickly realized I was spending most of my time building undifferentiated editor scaffolding instead of focusing on the hierarchies and schemas that made Dendron unique.

-I wanted to spend more time building out features that supported Dendron's [hiearchy first approach](https://www.kevinslin.com/notes/3dd58f62-fee5-4f93-b9f1-b0f0f59a9b64.html) to note taking which is what led me to re-write it for VSCode.
+I wanted to spend more time building out features that supported Dendron's [hiearchy first approach](https://www.kevinslin.com/notes/3dd58f62-fee5-4f93-b9f1-b0f0f59a9b64.html) to note taking which is what led me to re-write it for VS Code.

-That being said, the core dendron engine is not vscode specific and there are folks that are experimenting with porting it over to other editors (eg. sublime, vim).
-We also have plans for a standalone editor in the future (most likely, this will be a fork of VSCode optimized for note taking)
+That being said, the core dendron engine is not VS Code specific and there are folks that are experimenting with porting it over to other editors (eg. sublime, vim).
+We also have plans for a standalone editor in the future (most likely, this will be a fork of VS Code optimized for note taking)

 ## Notes